Masuda50/codepath-cybersecurity/README.md

   		![](ex2.gif)

   - [ ] Steps to recreate:
-        i.
-Through the user facing blog move to create and post a comment.
+        - Through the user facing blog move to create and post a comment.
-        ii.
-Use the template <a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px <REST OF COMMENT>'></a>
+        - Use the template <a title='x onmouseover=alert(unescape(/hello%20world/.source)) style=position:absolute;left:0;top:0;width:5000px;height:5000px <REST OF COMMENT>'></a>
-        iii.
-Fill in <REST OF COMMENT> with an extremely large amount of data. iiii.
-Post the comment and scroll up to view the XSS alert.
+        - Fill in <REST OF COMMENT> with an extremely large amount of data.
+        - Post the comment and scroll up to view the XSS alert.
   		Construct a message over 64kb in size.

   - [ ] Affected source code: